-APPENDIX 4: OPTIONAL FORCED AIR KIT INSTALLATION
+APPENDIX 5: OPTIONAL FORCED AIR KIT INSTALLATION

-It is possible to connect a forced air kit on the back or on either side of the FP18 Dallaire.
+It is possible to connect a forced air kit on the back or on either side of the Everest II.
 This kit allows distributing heat to another room up to 50 feet (15 m) of the fireplace.
 The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.

 For the complete installation procedure, see the installation manual provided with the kit.
+You can also download this manual at www.osburn-mfg.com.